Comparing BRP Group (BRP) & Its Rivals

 |$841.34 million

-BRP Group’s rivals have higher revenue and earnings than BRP Group.
-BRP Group is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+BRP Group’s competitors have higher revenue and earnings than BRP Group.
+BRP Group is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

+94.6% of BRP Group shares are held by institutional investors.
+Comparatively, 69.0% of shares of all “Insurance agents, brokers, & service” companies are held by institutional investors.
+35.9% of BRP Group shares are held by insiders.
+Comparatively, 26.7% of shares of all “Insurance agents, brokers, & service” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

 Summary

-BRP Group rivals beat BRP Group on 6 of the 9 factors compared.
+BRP Group competitors beat BRP Group on 7 of the 12 factors compared.

 BRP Group, Inc. operates as an insurance distribution company in the United States and internationally.
 The company operates through four segments: Middle Market, Specialty, MainStreet, and Medicare.
 The Middle Market segment provides private risk management, commercial risk management, and employee benefits solutions for mid-to-large size businesses and high net worth individuals and families.
 The Specialty segment operates as a wholesale co-brokerage platform that delivers programs requiring underwriting and placement services.
 The MainStreet segment offers personal, commercial, and life and health solutions to individuals and businesses in their communities.
 The Medicare segment provides consultation for government assistance programs and solutions to seniors and individuals through a network of agents.
 The company was founded in 2011 and is headquartered in Tampa, Florida.